Taishō Democracy: Rise of militarism and the end of party rule

-The turning point was the Manchurian Incident in September 1931, when the Kwantung Army acted without government authorization to seize Manchuria.
+The turning point was the Mukden incident in September 1931, when the Kwantung Army acted without government authorization to seize Manchuria.
 The party cabinet of the Minseitō was unable to restrain the military, and the event unleashed a wave of popular nationalism that isolated and undermined the proletarian parties and other anti-imperialist voices.
 The crisis deepened with a series of assassinations by right-wing extremists targeting key political and business leaders.
 The assassination of Prime Minister Inukai Tsuyoshi by young naval officers in the May 15 Incident of 1932 effectively ended the era of party government.
 The genrō Saionji Kinmochi, bowing to the military's refusal to accept a party cabinet, appointed a "national unity" cabinet led by Admiral Saitō Makoto.
 This marked the end of Taishō Democracy and the beginning of a period dominated by bureaucrats and the military.

 Legacy

 The Taishō Democracy period, though brief, left a significant legacy for post-World War II Japan.
 The experience of party government, however flawed, provided the roots for the postwar party system.
 The conservative parties that dominated postwar politics, such as the Liberal Democratic Party, inherited the political machinery and jiban-based electoral strategies of the pre-war Seiyūkai and Minseitō.
 Similarly, the postwar Japan Socialist Party built upon the electoral base and organizational experience of the pre-war proletarian parties, with former strongholds of the Social Masses Party, like the Nankatsu district, becoming centers of socialist support for decades.

 The vibrant "dispute culture" of the 1920s and 1930s also resurfaced with vigor in the early postwar years.
 The organizational tactics, demands for worker dignity, and patterns of protest seen in the major strikes of the interwar period were inherited and recreated by the powerful postwar labor movement.
 This continuity was so strong that it surprised American occupation officials, who were unfamiliar with the deep pre-war roots of Japanese labor activism.
 The legacy of "imperial democracy" may also be seen in the postwar national consensus that drove Japan's high-speed economic growth, where popular aspirations for national prestige and prosperity were transposed from the military and political realm to the arena of economic competition.